bloominstituteoftechnology/back-end-project-week/README.md

 GET /: sanity check, ensures the API is online.
 Returns { "api": "running" }.

-GET api/users: returns all usernames and encrypted passwords
+GET api/users: returns all usernames and encrypted passwords, other than the seeded users which are set to "pass"

 POST api/register: must have both a username and password.
 Creates a new user and returns a welcome message.